Key Breed Facts

 They are known to be very kind and calm by nature which are just two of the reasons why they make such great family pets, liking nothing more than to be in a home environment.
 These dogs go through a "difficult" stage when they are around 10 months old when they tend to become rather insecure and therefore need to be handled gently, yet firmly to get them through what can only be described as an awkward stage in their lives.

 These dogs take a while to fully mature which they usually do when they are around 3 to 4 years old.
-This has to be taken into account when training them.
-They are not the best choice for first time owners because they need to be with someone who understands the various needs of this particular type of dog.
-Canaans are naturally suspicious of strangers and will keep their distance, but will always let their owners know when anyone is about which in short, means the Canaan makes for a very good watchdog.
+This must be considered when training them.
+They are not the best choice for first time owners because they need to be with someone who understands the various needs of this type of dog.
+Canaans are naturally suspicious of strangers and will keep their distance but will always let their owners know when anyone is about which in short, means the Canaan makes for a very good watchdog.

 The Canaan is an intelligent dog, but one that is known to be an independent thinker which can make them harder to train, especially for a novice owner.
 However, in the right hands and given the right sort of training and socialisation from a young age, the Canaan is capable of quickly learning any new things they are taught.
 These dogs need to know their place in "the pack" and who they can look up to for guidance and direction to be truly happy, well-rounded, obedient and confident characters.

-They are quite sensitive by nature and as such the Canaan does not respond well to any sort of harsh correction or heavy handed training.
-They do respond to positive reinforcement and their training has to be as diverse as possible to keep them focused.
+They are quite sensitive by nature and as such the Canaan does not respond well to any sort of harsh correction or heavy-handed training.
+They do respond to positive reinforcement and their training must be as diverse as possible to keep them focused.
 The reason being that Canaans are very smart and will quickly get bored if their training becomes too repetitive.

-Canaan Dogs also tend to be very protective of their food which means children have to be taught to keep well clear of them when they are eating and to always stay away from their pet’s food bowl.
+Canaan Dogs also tend to be very protective of their food which means children must be taught to keep well clear of them when they are eating and to always stay away from their pet’s food bowl.

 These dogs need to be well socialised with other pets in the household for them to tolerate being around them.
 However, care always needs to be taken when they first meet any animals or new pets for the first time and this includes cats because a Canaan might just see them as prey.
-These dogs have been known to be aggressive around other dogs so care has to be taken when out on walks even when they have been well socialised.
+These dogs have been known to be aggressive around other dogs, so care must be taken when out on walks even when they have been well socialised.